yoidog/Herb/README.md

 - Herb is Ready for use.

 ## I keep getting errors trying to run Herb :herb: in terminal.
-Yes, yes, the same problem with the creator.
+The same problem with the creator.

 The only way to fix this is to use an IDE.

-The creator uses Eclipse IDE, the simplest one out there.
+Eclipse IDE is recommended.